Fekide/docker-fusiondirectory/README.md

   -d fekide/fusiondirectory:latest
 ```

-Alternatively, you can link this container with previously launched LDAP
+Alternatively, you can link this container with a previously launched LDAP
 container image as follows:

 ``` shell